The Border Justice Initiative Launches its Inaugural Border Justice Fellowship

 Serving Immigrants, Today and into the Future

-The Border Justice Initiative was created in 2019, through a coordinated effort between the Jacqueline Marie Leaffer Foundation and the School of Law, in response to the ongoing humanitarian crisis at the border that has continued to escalate.
-The Initiative provides hands-on, real-time, service-learning opportunities through classes and externships for UNM law students interested in immigration law, with a goal of ensuring the legal system’s just treatment of immigrants at our southern border, with a particular focus on children and families.
-Additionally, the Initiative creates a border justice pipeline from school to the border and beyond.
+The Border Justice Initiative was created in 2019 through a coordinated effort between the School of Law and the iMagis Foundation, in response to the ongoing humanitarian crisis at the border.
+That crisis has only continued to escalate.
+The Initiative provides hands-on, real-time, service-learning opportunities through classes and externships for UNM law students interested in immigration law, with a goal of ensuring the legal system’s just treatment of immigrants at our southern border, particularly for children and families.
+Additionally, the Initiative creates a border justice pipeline from school to professional service at the border and beyond.
 April Land explained the initiative’s future work, “We plan to create an ongoing pipeline of capable and inspired attorneys working with us and through us to ensure immigrants have access to legal services and opportunities,” she added.
 Jorge Rodriguez is very happy to be part of the pipeline.
 “I came to law school with goal of becoming an immigration attorney and returning to my community.
 Throughout my three years at UNM I stayed true to my commitment and actively pursued mentorship and opportunities to achieve my goal.
 Law school is unique for everyone; however, UNM provides the environment to create your own path.”